Ryan Tannehill

-Ryan Timothy Tannehill III (born July 27, 1988) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons with the Miami Dolphins and Tennessee Titans.
+Ryan Timothy Tannehill III (born July 27, 1988) is an American former professional football quarterback who played in the National Football League (NFL) for 12 seasons with the Miami Dolphins and Tennessee Titans.
 He played college football for the Texas A&M Aggies and was selected eighth overall by the Dolphins in the 2012 NFL draft.

 In his first seven seasons, Tannehill served as the Dolphins' primary starter.
 He was traded to the Titans in 2019, becoming the starter midway through the season and leading the team to the AFC Championship Game.
-Tannehill was also named NFL Comeback Player of the Year and received Pro Bowl honors.
+Tannehill was named NFL Comeback Player of the Year and received Pro Bowl honors.
 During his next two seasons, Tannehill helped the Titans clinch consecutive division titles.
+His final two years were marked by injuries, leading to his retirement after the 2023 season.

 Early life

 Tannehill was born in Lubbock, Texas, and grew up in nearby Big Spring.
 He attended Big Spring High School, where he played football and basketball, and ran on the track and field team.
-He played 10 games as a defensive back in his sophomore season.
+Tannehill played 10 games as a defensive back as a sophomore.
 As a junior, he passed for 2,510 yards and rushed for 922 at quarterback.
-He took his team to the playoffs as a senior, passing for 1,258 yards and rushing for another 617.
+Tannehill took his team to the playoffs as a senior, passing for 1,258 yards and rushing for another 617.
 He had to miss two games due to a separated shoulder in the second game of his senior year.
-Tannehill also had three receptions for 62 yards and compiled a 39.2 punt average with a long of 84 yards as a senior.
-He received second-team District 4-4A honors for both his junior and senior seasons.
+Tannehill also recorded three receptions for 62 yards and compiled a 39.2 punt average with a long of 84 yards as a senior.
+He earned second-team District 4-4A honors for both his junior and senior seasons.
 Tannehill left high school a three-star recruit according to Rivals.com.

 In track and field, Tannehill competed in hurdling and jumping events.
 At the 2006 District 4-4A championships, he placed third in the 300 m hurdles (41.24 s) and earned a second-place finish in the triple jump event (13.19 m).

 College career

 2007

-Tannehill redshirted his first season (2007) at Texas A&M after turning down offers from the University of Houston, TCU, Tulsa, and UTEP.
+Tannehill redshirted his first season at Texas A&M University after turning down offers from the University of Houston, TCU, Tulsa, and UTEP.